fission/fission.io/content/en/docs/usage/ingress/ingress-istio.md

 ### Add HTTP Fault Delay

-As part of the Traffic Management services, Istio allows you to add a HTTP fault delay.
+As part of the Traffic Management services, Istio allows you to add an HTTP fault delay.
 This comes handy when you want to test the resiliency of your application.
 HTTP fault delays allow you to add delays before a request is processed, that way it'll help you discover timeout related issues.